Utcassyxz/DriverUS/v-photos/README.md

 Vehicle's photos
 ====
-6 different POV of our car
+POV of the vehicle from 6 different angles: front, back, down, up, left, right Pictures taken on 11/9/2024, finalized version of the vehicle